emnify/matrix-synapse-auto-deploy/README.md

 ## Supported OS

-This playbook is made to run on Debian 8, Debian 9 and Ubuntu 16.04.
+- Ubuntu 18.04
+- Debian 9

 It should also run smoothly on any systemd flavoured OS.
 You're free to test and give me feedback (or PR to add support of your favorite system).